 Avid gardeners eagerly look forward to removing finished compost from their worm bins.
 The vermicompost, aka worm poop, is fresh “black gold” and the best organic fertilizer for growing plants.
 Gardeners mark the days until the worm castings are ready for harvesting.
 This organic matter helps outdoor plants thrive.

 Non-gardeners typically focus on reducing trash and odor.
 The worm castings are a side-effect.
 Their worm bin fills up with worm castings.
 Add more trays or get a larger bin.

 Harvesting finished compost means separating worm castings.
 You will leave bedding behind for the worms to live in.
 Using a screen should only take 30 to 60 minutes.
 Making mounds takes a day, mostly waiting time.
 Tray-based composting bins might only take 10 minutes.

 - at the start and end of the growing season

 - as needed, if the worms have been in the bin for at least three months and there are extra worm castings inside

 If you have more “black gold” than you need, donate it to a local gardening project or neighbor.
 This potting soil acts as a natural fertilizer.
 You can also make concentrated worm compost tea to help out the local wildlife or start a secret project in your favorite park.

 Mistake #5: Too Hot or Too Cold

 Do you live in a climate that has temperature extremes?
-See our tips for keeping composting worms cool in summer and warm in winter.
 Bin location is the primary issue.
-You can mitigate some of the temperature hazards using ice, bin blankets, insulation, relocation, and moisture regulation.
+You can mitigate some temperature hazards using ice, bin blankets, insulation, relocation, and moisture regulation.

-At Uncle Jim’s Worm Farm, we offer expert information about managing your vermicomposting bin.
-Peruse our blog, check out our product descriptions, and read our Frequently Asked Questions.
-We are the #1 supplier of composting worms in the USA.
+If you have any further questions, check out the rest of our articles or reach out.
+At Uncle Jim’s Worm Farm, we offer expert information about managing your vermicomposting bin, as we are the #1 supplier of composting worms in the USA.